-Driver submerged in water sustains minor injuries - Leader Publications
+Driver rescued from St. Joseph River sustains minor injuries - Leader Publications

-Driver submerged in water sustains minor injuries
+Driver rescued from St. Joseph River sustains minor injuries

 BUCHANAN — A driver is recovering from minor injuries following a Monday morning accident in Buchanan.